cloudfoundry/uaa/RateLimitingExampleConfigs/RateLimiterConfig.md

 > credentialID: 'JWT:Claims+"email"\s*:\s*"(.*?)"'

 The "JWT" *keyed*, Credential ID Definition's *parameters* are **optional**; they are:
-1. *section reference* - Sections can be referred by their offset/index (0, 1, or 2) or their names (see [Note](#JWT-section));
+1. *section reference* - Sections can be referenced by their offset/index (0, 1, or 2) or their names (see [Note](#JWT-section));
    since the regex is optional, *section reference* can be any of the 3 standard sections!
 2. *Regex value extractor* - example above shows first 'email' value extractor